"[T]he soul incapable of faith

 Here is a message I posted at a discussion site

 Steiner himself stressed the need for faith.

 Here's how it works.
 You find a guru — oh, let's say, Rudolf Steiner.
 Strictly relying on him, you learn what you are supposed to believe.
 Then, using faith, you convince yourself to believe it.
 Then, using your "clairvoyance" (i.e., self-deception), you "perceive" the things that you believe in (thanks to your faith and your strict reliance on your guru).

-The above is not precisely the scientific method.
+The Anthroposophical approach is somewhat different from the scientific method.
 Anthroposophy is a religion (or, if you prefer, a faith).
 It is not a science.

 One of the most popular images ever created of the Creation —

 by William Blake.
 It was often displayed, in various manners,

 in the "nondenominational" Waldorf school I attended.

 Steiner wrote mystery plays — a medieval art form